-Get Creative with your Bases
+Get creative with your base’s design

-I can’t stress on the importance of joining a Tribe in this game.
-Joining in a Tribe not only provides you with bonus XP, but you also become a hard target.
+I can’t stress the importance of joining a Tribe in this game.
+Joining a Tribe not only provides you with bonus XP, but you also become a hard target.
 In addition to this, you will also get a lot of help from your Tribe Members.

-In Ark: Survival Evolved, more people mean more security.
+In ARK Survival Evolved, more people mean more security.
 Raiders tend to loot and kill solo players for the risk of attacking a Tribe is too high.
 So this is a good time to find yourself some friendlies and join their Tribe.

 Lastly, do remember not to trust anyone, keep your distance from unfriendlies, and always have a spare spear with you!